 The Northern Sky Theater is also famous for families, with whimsical musicals performed in the summer.
 If you’re in town in the summer, you can book a tour of the Eagle Bluff Lighthouse.
 The 150-year-old lighthouse still guides ships through the narrow Strawberry Channel.
 In 1970, the lighthouse was listed on the National Register of Historic Places.

 As if the park didn’t have enough activities to keep you busy, they also have an 18-hole golf course and a 6-hole short course.
 One particularly challenging hole involves a 69-yard drive down a 50-foot cliff!

-This state park is easily one of the best things to do in Green Bay.
+This state park is easily one of Green Bay’s best things to do.
 To reserve a campsite, head to the website to look at the different campsite maps and find the best site for you.

 However, if you’re looking for a daytime adventure, you may want to consider this Segway tour.
 With a Segway, you can explore the entire park in two hours!

 See Related: Fun & Best Things to Do in Wisconsin